hmrc/api-notification-pull/public/api/conf/1.0/docs/overview.md

-Use this API to "pull" business event notifications that CDS generates in response to requests you submitted using the CDS APIs.
+Use this API to "pull" business event notifications that CDS generates in response to requests submitted using the CDS APIs.

-If you submit a declaration to a CDS API, we accept the request with an HTTP status code 202.
-As your declaration is processed, we generate notifications.
+When a declaration is submitted to a CDS API a HTTP status code 202 is returned.
+As the declaration is processed notifications are generated.

-If you provided a callback URL when you subscribed to the CDS API, we push the notifications to your callback URL.
+If a callback URL was provided when subscribing to the CDS API the notifications are pushed to that URL.

-If you did not provide a callback URL when you subscribed to the CDS API, we send the notifications to this pull queue.
+If a callback URL was not provided when subscribing to the CDS API the notifications are sent to this pull queue.

-Pull notifications remain queued for 14 days, after which we delete notifications from the queue automatically.
+Pull notifications remain queued for 14 days after which they are deleted from the queue automatically.

 The Pull Notifications API works in 2 discrete modes.
-We recommend that your application uses the Pull Notifications API as described under Retrieve and persist pull notifications.
+It is recommended that your application use the Pull Notifications API as described under Retrieve pull notifications.

-## Retrieve and persist pull notifications
+## Retrieve pull notifications

-Use these 2 endpoints to pull notifications you have not pulled yet:
+Use these 2 endpoints to pull notifications have not been pulled yet:

-* `GET /notifications/unpulled` returns a list of identifiers for notifications that you have not pulled previously
+* `GET /notifications/unpulled` returns a list of identifiers for notifications that have not been pulled previously
-* `GET /notifications/unpulled/{notificationId}` returns a notification you have not pulled previously
+* `GET /notifications/unpulled/{notificationId}` returns a notification that has not pulled previously

-To retrieve notifications that you have pulled previously, use these 2 endpoints (which gives you a backup for previously pulled notifications):
+To retrieve previously pulled notifications use these 2 endpoints.
+This effectively acts as a backup:

-* `GET /notifications/pulled` returns a list of identifiers for notifications that you have pulled previously
+* `GET /notifications/pulled` returns a list of identifiers for notifications that have been pulled previously
-* `GET /notifications/pulled/{notificationId}` returns a notification that you have pulled previously
+* `GET /notifications/pulled/{notificationId}` returns a notification that has been pulled previously

 ## Retrieve and delete pull notifications (deprecated)

-To delete notifications as you pull them, use these 2 endpoints:
+To delete notifications as they are pulled use these 2 endpoints:

-* `GET /notifications`  returns a list of identifiers for notifications available for you to pull
+* `GET /notifications`  returns a list of available notification identifiers
 * `DELETE /notifications/{Id}` pull and delete the requested notification